EdZielinski/project0/project1/readme.md

 **	postgres://ajwkjnrqnbalur:93366a322e1bf35b3364d47073e82de1d5afcd69d5ed7e3b280dcfc74167c4ea@ec2-54-83-3-101.compute-1.amazonaws.com:5432/d97papfr8pull

 ###Next the application.py must be run to generate the website.
 *	Here the database is setup by using the ORM and the classes User, Location and Checkin.
-These classes represent the ‘things’ the application is working with.
+These classes represent the â€˜thingsâ€™ the application is working with.
 These attributes are initialized, or passed through to the templates rendered in the @app.routes defined in the application.py file.
-*	Next the index.html loads and the user either log’s-in or register’s.
+*	Next the index.html loads and the user either logâ€™s-in or registerâ€™s.
 *	The Log-In form uses the POST method to submit data.
 *	Next the email and password are passed in with the form and redirected to the Search page upon successful query of the database for the email and password.
 *	If there are invalid credentials, then the user is redirected to the login.html page before receiving an error message.